pivotal-cf-workshop/cf-workshop-spring-mvc/README.md

     mvn clean package

-###To run locally

-Set a environment variable for the Spring profile.
-For example, set this as a startup argument in Tomcat.
-The local profile will use an embedded H2 database:

-    spring.profiles.active=local

-###To run on Pivotal CF
+###To run the application

-Pivotal CF automatically sets the Spring profile to 'cloud', so there is no need to set environment variables.

-A MySQL database service named 'cf-workshop-db' needs to be created and bound to the application.
-Alternatively, update the manifest.yml file with the name of the MySQL service.

-If a database service other than MySQL is used, add the JDBC driver to the POM file, and update the Hibernate configuration in `/src/main/webapp/WEB-INF/root-context.xml`.
+The application is set to use an embedded H2 database in non-PaaS environments, to take advantage of Pivotal CF's auto-configuration for services.
+No additional configuration is necessary when running locally or in Pivotal CF.

+In Pivotal CF, it is assumed that a postgres service will be used.
+If another service type, such as MySQL, is to be used, update the POM file and the manifest before pushing.